 Trying to run the same long routine twice a day usually backfires.
 Sensitive skin tends to do better when the morning routine protects without crowding the face, while the night routine gives the skin enough moisture and quiet to recover.

-When does a gentle skincare routine still feel too complicated
+When a gentle routine still feels too complicated

 Even a routine labeled gentle can become too much if it asks the skin to process too many textures, fragrance-heavy formulas, or overlapping problem-solvers at once.
 If your skin feels more confused every few days, the routine is probably still too busy.